kkgm13/ptso-twitch/New/readme.md

 ## Notes 📝
 1) Please ensure to clear OBS Browser cache **before and after** stream for safety, especially with extensive data work with Admin Section
-3) To have unique lines for a streamer, load up the server and checkout the Admin page on a browser to add unique statements about them.
+3) To have unique lines for a streamer, load up the localhost server and checkout the Admin page on a browser to add unique statements about them.

 ## 🛠️ Future Updates to Fix
 |Task| Critcality |